School of Christian Thought

 The School of Christian Thought offers many student organizations to expand the learning experience of our students and prepare them for their professional careers.

 Various additional organizations exist within the University.
-Please check Student Life’s Organization List for a comprehensive list.
+Please check the list of Student Life Organization for a comprehensive list.